microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 There is one gotcha though: you can never expect two asynchronous node outputs (two `optionals`) to come at the same time unless they are part of the same branch in the graph.
-For example, the out_h264 items are all guaranteed to arrive at the same time (if you look at the G-API graph declaration up above, you should see why), but the none of the other nodes in this graph are guaranteed to arrive at the same time, and in principle they never will.
+For example, the out_h264 items are all guaranteed to arrive at the same time (if you look at the G-API graph declaration up above, you should see why), but the none of the other nodes in this graph are guaranteed to arrive at the same time as these ones, and in principle they never will.
 Therefore a common pattern is to cache the latest output from each node in a `latest_` variable, and reuse that result until you have a more recent one.

 ## Next Steps